Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 photo by Jim Zoller

-The only thing left are the memories.
+The only things that remain are the memories.

 Often, businesses were somehow able to quickly find new locations.